NeuroTechX/ntx_slack_archive/random.md

  >Anyone else here participate in the Silicon Valley Health2.0 meetups at PnP?
 I'll be there tonight.
 Say hi if you are there.

+7/18/2017 7:52 PM

+ **yrenard** :

+ >karletzel cannot make it for this one but will definitely join a later instance ; are they generally taking place in Sunnyvale or is it moving around the bay area ?